gatech-arcs/drupal-social/README.md

-# Drupal-gin

-For customizations to the Gin admin theme
+# Drupal Social for GT Sciences

-Will be called into the drupal-admin recipe
+Will be called into the drupal-standard installer